viborotto/Web-Scalability-For-Startup-Engineers/README.md

 ### Distributing the Traffic: Horizontal Scalability

-Horizontal scalability, on the other hand, is much harder to achieve and in most cases it has to be considered before the application is built.
+**Horizontal scalability**, on the other hand, is much harder to achieve and in most cases it has to be considered before the application is built.
 Systems that are truly horizontally scalable do not need strong servers—quite the opposite; they usually run on lots and lots of cheap “commodity” servers rather than a few powerful machines.
 Horizontal scalability is considered the holy grail of scalability, as it overcomes the increasing cost of capacity unit associated with scaling by buying ever-stronger hardware —you never reach a hard limit, as is the case with vertical scalability

 Initially they tend to cost more because they are more complex and require more work.
 Sometimes they cost more because you need more servers for the most basic setup, and other times it is because you need more experienced engineers to build and operate them.
 Using horizontal scalability, you avoid the high prices of top-tier hardware and you also avoid hitting the vertical scalability ceiling (where there is no more powerful hardware).